tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/功能实践/实现直播群功能_intl_en.md

 ### 7. How can I properly set message priorities?

-To prevent important messages from being discarded, a livestreaming group provides three message priorities for all messages.
+To prevent important messages from being discarded, an audio-video group provides three message priorities for all messages.
 The SDK preferentially obtains high priority messages.
 We recommend that you set the priorities of custom messages as follows:

 - High: red packets, gifts, and messages for removing group members
 - Normal: common text messages
 - Low: likes and follows

-### 8. Are there any open-source livestreaming components that can be directly used to watch videos and chat?
+### 8. Are there any open-source audio-video components that can be directly used to watch videos and chat?

 Yes.
 The code is also open-source.
 For more information, see [Tencent Cloud TWebLive](https://github.com/tencentyun/TWebLive).